Taiterbase/discord-backup-bot/README.md

-# nazifi-bot
+# nZifi
 This uses discord.js and the discord-backup framework.
 Thank you to both of these projects for making this one possible.
 ## Restored things

-Here are all things that can be restored with `nazifi-bot`:
+Here are all things that can be restored with `nZifi`:

 * Server icon
 * Server banner